thomaskrut/quizparov-2/README.md

 Quizparov 2 utilizes [Lichess API](https://lichess.org/api) for fetching data about the statistics of possible moves, as well as the [vue3-chessboard](https://github.com/qwerty084/vue3-chessboard) component for representing the chess board.

+Todo:
+[ ] Visual representation of lines
+[ ] Backend for handling user accounts and storing repertoires
+[ ] Setting for number of moves considered by opponent
+[ ] Setting for maximum depth
+[ ] Option to select multiple moves in a position

 ![bild](https://github.com/thomaskrut/quizparov-2/assets/109295151/6cb0113f-e6e4-40ec-8a02-f29431eb8e2d)